SunnySuite/Sunny.jl/docs/src/structure-factor.md

 ### Static structure factors

-Static structure factors may be calculated simply by summing over all the energies (i.e., the ``ω``-axis) provided by `get_intensities`.
-We recommend calculating static structure factors from dynamical structure factors in this way (rather than directly from a series of equilibrium samples).
-This approach makes it possible to apply the classical-to-quantum intensity rescaling, which is energy dependent.

-For convenience, Sunny provides the function [`get_static_intensities`](@ref), which will perform the summation for you.
+A static structure will be calculated if the `nω` keyword of `calculate_structure_factor` or `StructureFactor` is left at its default value of 1.
+Static structure factors may also be calculated from a dynamical structure factor simply by summing over all the energies (i.e., the ``ω``-axis) provided by `get_intensities`.
+We recommend calculating static structure factors in this way in most cases (though it is of course much more expensive).
+The static-from-dynamic approach makes it possible to apply the classical-to-quantum intensity rescaling, which is energy dependent.
+Sunny provides the function [`get_static_intensities`](@ref), which will perform the summation for you.